Battle Hill Health Centre Belmont CloseWallsend, NE28 9DXTel: 0191 295 8520

 The Newcastle Hospitals run several specialist clinics including...

 X-ray and Ultrasound

-Due to unforeseen circumstances X-ray will only be available during the following times in the forthcoming weeks:
+Due to unforeseen circumstances X-ray will only be available on the following days and times:

 No appointment is needed however you must have been referred for an X-ray from an appropriate clinician such as your own GP or one of our Walk-in Nurse Practitioners.